lixiny/manotorch/README.md

 <p align="center">
     <img src="doc/axis.gif", width=400>
 </p>

+To overcome the first issue,
+For each joint rotation, we decomposed it as two rotations, one is the rotation from the original MANO basis to our newly defined anatomical consistent basis (this rotation is calculated in MANO's canonical pose and is independent to the pose of the hand), and the other is the rotation from the **unposed** anatomical consistent basis to that of the **posed** hand.
+Therefore, we only need to penalize the latter rotation, which is more reliable.

 To overcome the second issue,
 we penalize the rotation in form of the euler angles, which is more robust to the small angle.